bijokmathew/bijokmathew/README.md

 # Hello there!
 My name is Bijo K Mathew ! 👋
 ### Software Engineer

-📚  Currently immersing myself into the wonderful world of Coding
-👨‍💻  I completed diploma in Full Stack development (E-Commerce) from UCD
+📚  Currently immersing myself into the wonderful world of Coding 📝  I have experience in c, c++, Java, Python, Android, Html, JavaScript, Django, Bootstrap 👨‍💻  I completed diploma in Full Stack development (E-Commerce) from UCD
 🏃‍♀️  Ideal start of the day!
 🎼  Perfect way to clear my head